 - 6.6 This indicator is identified as Core Output Indicator ECPI(i) and ECPI(ii) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.7 Paragraph 22 of the NPPF seeks for planning policies to avoid the long term protection of sites allocated for employment use where there is no reasonable prospect of a site being used for that purpose.
 It states that land allocations should be regularly reviewed.
-The objective of this indicator is, therefore, to monitor the take-up of employment land on allocated sites, comprising development sites and employment sites. - 6.8 This indicator identifies changes of floorspace within Employment Policy Areas designated within the Chelmsford City Local Development Framework. - 6.9 Table 18 identifies that 74% of all gross permitted employment floorspace was within designated Employment Policy Areas.
+The objective of this indicator is, therefore, to monitor the take-up of employment land on allocated sites, comprising development sites and employment sites. - 6.8 This indicator identifies changes of floorspace within Employment Policy Areas designated within the Chelmsford City Local Development Framework. - 6.9 Table 18 identifies that 46% of all gross permitted employment floorspace was within designated Employment Policy Areas.
+Whilst this is lower than in 2016/17 where 74% was achieved, it should be noted that the 2016/17 figure this was considered high following the re-development of the former Britvic site.
+The figure of 46% achieved in 2017/18 is more comparable with the 2015/16 figure of 51%.